manusa/helm-java/README.md

   .withDescription("the-description")
   // Optionally enable the use of development versions too .devel()
+  // Optionally update dependencies if they are missing before installing the chart .dependencyUpdate()
   // Optionally enable dry run mode to simulate an install .dryRun()
   // Optionally specify the dry run strategy (client, server, or none).
 If unset, defaults to client